 David Hinton, one of the most lauded current English translators of classical Chinese works, marks Monday’s Lunar New Year by revealing the relevance of his latest title, “I Ching: The Book of Change.”

 People & Places

-This week’s Young Writers Project entry is “Bird’s nest” by Olivia Holmes, a 14-year-old student from Essex Junction.
+This week’s Young Writers Project entry is “China Doll” by Olivia Howe, a 10th-grade student in Brattleboro.

 Jeffrey Amestoy, author of the historic 1999 Vermont Supreme Court ruling that granted marriage rights to same-sex couples, has penned his first book — about a swashbuckling fighter for the common man.